olilanz/RooCode-Local-Evaluation/README.md

 Moreover, Roo Code has an active community with frequent discussions on Discord and regular releases, lowering the time needed between ideation and release of new versions.

-This combination makes Roo Code stand out to me as a versatile tool that I believe can follow my emerging needs, and keep up in the fast changing environment.
+This combination makes Roo Code stand out to me as a versatile tool that I believe can follow my emerging needs and keep up in the fast-changing environment.

-## Identifying the problem
+## Identifying the Problem

-### Fast, cheap and at top quality
+### Fast, Cheap, and at Top Quality

-If you choose to run your LLM on consumer hardware, as opposed to cloud hosted services, you run into constraints that you will need to balance.
-If you wouldn't care that a task completes first after 14 hours, you can run the most poeerful LLM against your code base.
-But if you want a mode interactive way of working, you will need to sacrifice model capabilities instead.
+If you choose to run your LLM on consumer hardware, as opposed to cloud-hosted services, you run into constraints that you will need to balance.
+If you wouldn't care that a task completes first after 14 hours, you can run the most powerful LLM against your codebase.
+But if you want a more interactive way of working, you will need to sacrifice model capabilities instead.

-As auto-coders rely heavily on context management, everything in this article will revolve somehow arounf this.
+As auto-coders rely heavily on context management, everything in this article will revolve somehow around this.

 But first, let's have a look at how Roo Code works.

-### So, how does Roo Code work?
+### So, How Does Roo Code Work?

 Debugging VSCode and the Roo Code plugin to understand their inner workings can be daunting due to a lot of code running unrelated to LLM interactions.
-If you want to explore the inner workings, a better way may be to enable debug logging on Ollama and monitoring HTTP traffic between Roo Code and Ollama.
+If you want to explore the inner workings, a better way may be to enable debug logging on Ollama and monitor HTTP traffic between Roo Code and Ollama.

-You will see that LLMs are inherently stateles.
-They have no access to storage or tools, and every interaction with the LLMs is accompained with complete context of what Roo Code is about to do.
-Context starts typically out small in the begginning of the task, but grows larger as Roo Code iteratively progresses the work together with the LLM.
-Solving complex tasks requires many iterations, which leads large context sizes.
+You will see that LLMs are inherently stateless.
+They have no access to storage or tools, and every interaction with the LLMs is accompanied with complete context of what Roo Code is about to do.
+Context starts typically out small in the beginning of the task, but grows larger as Roo Code iteratively progresses the work together with the LLM.
+Solving complex tasks requires many iterations, which leads to large context sizes.

 In Roo Code, I see calls to the LLM range from 200kb per call upwards, even if I ask the model to explain a few lines of code.
 With each iteration, the message grows in size as more information is added.

-The message to the LLM, contains everything:
+The message to the LLM contains everything:

 - The system prompt explaining how the model should behave and format responses — including what tools it can request to be called.
-- The user prompt includes your request to the LLM
+- The user prompt includes your request to the LLM.
-- The contents of any referenced files
+- The contents of any referenced files.
 - A history of all previous interactions with the LLM so that it can decide what to do next without repeating itself.

-For illustration of the prompts and iterations, the structure of the message to the LLM may looks something like this (shortened version):
+For illustration of the prompts and iterations, the structure of the message to the LLM may look something like this (shortened version):

 ```json
 {